Tom Duquesnoy: Early career

 After moving to Paris, Duquesnoy fought as an amateur and compiled a 7–1 record before turning professional in February 2012.

 Duquesnoy made his professional MMA debut in February 2012.
 Over the next five years he fought at various events across Europe and amassed a record of 14 wins, one loss and one No Contest.

 Ultimate Fighting Championship

-Duquesnoy made his promotional debut against Patrick Williams on April 16, 2017 at UFC on Fox 24.
+Duquesnoy made his promotional debut against Patrick Williams on April 16, 2017, at UFC on Fox 24.
 After nearly finishing Williams at the end of the first round, he won the fight via TKO in the opening minute of the second round.

 Duquesnoy faced Cody Stamann on October 7, 2017, at UFC 216.
 He lost the fight by split decision.

 Duquesnoy faced Terrion Ware on March 17, 2018, at UFC Fight Night 127.
 He won the fight by unanimous decision.

-Duquesnoy was scheduled to face Nathaniel Wood on December 29, 2018 at UFC 232.
+Duquesnoy was scheduled to face Nathaniel Wood on December 29, 2018, at UFC 232.
 However, Duquesnoy pulled out of the fight on November 12 citing a rib injury.

-On May 12, 2019 Duquesnoy announced his retirement from professional MMA competition.
+On May 12, 2019, Duquesnoy announced his retirement from professional MMA competition.

 Personal life

-Duquesnoy's moniker "Fire Kid" was coined for his explosive energy who has a very young appearance for a fighter.
+Duquesnoy's moniker "Fire Kid" was coined for his explosive energy and youthful appearance.